Chorion: Layers

+H&E-stained fetal membranes following primary cesarean delivery, showing the amnion and chorion.

+Two of the fetal membranes are the amnion and the chorion.
+The amnion comprises a single layer of epithelium, a basement membrane, a compact layer, a fibroblast layer, and a spongy layer.
+The chorion comprises a reticular layer, basement membrane, and trophoblast layer.
+The collagen-rich extracellular matrix between the amniotic and chorionic basement membranes is collectively termed the intermediate connective tissue.

+Embryologically, the chorion consists of an outer trophoblastic layer and an inner layer derived from the extraembryonic mesoderm.
+The trophoblast comprises an inner layer of cuboidal or prismatic cells, called the cytotrophoblast or layer of Langhans, and an outer multinucleated layer called the syncytiotrophoblast.

 Parts

 Placenta with attached fetal membranes (ruptured at the margin at the left in the image), which consists of the chorion (outer layer) and amnion (inner layer).

 The part of the chorion that is in contact with the decidua capsularis undergoes atrophy, so that by the fourth month scarcely a trace of the villi is left.
 This part of the chorion becomes smooth, and is named the chorion laeve (from the Latin word levis, meaning smooth).
 As it takes no share in the formation of the placenta, this is also named the non-placental part of the chorion.
 As the chorion grows, the chorion laeve comes in contact with the decidua parietalis and these layers fuse.

 The villi at the embryonic pole, which is in contact with the decidua basalis, increase greatly in size and complexity, and hence this part is named the chorion frondosum.

 Thus the placenta develops from the chorion frondosum and the decidua basalis.